Mortgages For Temps and Agency Workers

 Contract length

-With some lenders, you’ll need to prove you’ve been under contract as an agency worker for a specified period of time.
+With some lenders, you’ll need to prove you’ve been under contract as an agency worker for a specified period.
 The minimum is often around 12 months.
-These timeframes can vary, so it’s worth dealing with a lender that fits your needs.
+These timeframes vary, so it’s worth dealing with a lender that fits your needs.

 Contract type

-Certain lenders will be comfortable with all types of contracts but some will only deal with fixed-term contracts.
-Or, they won’t be willing to discuss a mortgage if your contract specifically states that it’s temporary agency work, short-term, zero-hours, you’re currently in a probationary period or seasonal.
+Certain lenders will be comfortable with all types of contracts, but some will only deal with fixed-term contracts.
+Or, they won’t be willing to discuss a mortgage if your contract specifically states that it’s temporary agency work, short-term, zero-hours, or you’re currently in a probationary period or seasonal.

-Speaking with a lender who can accommodate your particular contract set-up will make the process much more straightforward.
+Speaking with a lender who can accommodate your particular contract set-up will simplify the process.

 Employment gaps

-For the majority of lenders, you’ll need to show evidence that you’ve been under continuous employment through contract work for a set amount of time.
-However, there are lenders who are more lenient and will permit gaps of up to 6 weeks between contracts.
+For most lenders, you’ll need to show evidence that you’ve been under continuous employment through contract work for a set amount of time.
+However, some lenders are more lenient and will permit gaps of up to 6 weeks between contracts.

 Loan-to-value and deposits

-If you’re a temporary contractor or working for an agency, there are some lenders out there who will only offer mortgages with a maximum loan-to-value (LTV) ratio of around 80%.
+Suppose you’re a temporary contractor or working for an agency.
+In that case, some lenders only offer mortgages with a maximum loan-to-value (LTV) ratio of around 80%.
 This means you’d need at least a 20% deposit to qualify.

-If you’re not able to save this level of deposit, don’t fret.
-A skilled broker will still be able to find a mortgage solution with a smaller deposit (but at least 5% – 10% would likely be required as a minimum).
+If you cannot save this level of deposit, don’t fret.
+A skilled broker can still find a mortgage solution with a smaller deposit (but at least 5% – 10% would likely be required as a minimum).

 Proof of income

-Proving your income can be harder than someone who is employed and can provide regular payslips to confirm their salaried income.
+Proving your income can be more complicated than someone who is employed and can provide regular payslips to confirm their salary.
 Your latest P60 statements and contracts confirming payment details should all be sufficient proof for most mortgage lenders.
 As stated above, the more information you can provide regarding your earnings, the better.

 Mortgage lenders for temporary and agency workers